gauravdaultani/frame-interpolation-main/README.md

 # Frame Interpolation for Satellite Data

 TensorFlow 2 implementation of a high-quality frame interpolation neural network, adapted for satellite data.
-This project leverages the powerful **FILM** (Frame Interpolation for Large Motion) model to interpolate frames from satellite imagery, enabling smooth transitions and enhanced temporal resolution between consecutive satellite images.
+This project leverages the powerful model to interpolate frames from satellite imagery, enabling smooth transitions and enhanced temporal resolution between consecutive satellite images.

 ## Team Members
 - **Gaurav Daultani**